gbv/bartoc-search/README.md

 #### Bootstrapping at Startup

-When the `indexDataAtBoot` setting is enabled, the application performs a series of coordinated steps at startup to populate the Solr core:
+When `indexDataAtBoot` is enabled, the app will automatically:

-1. **Ping & Retry**
-  Check that the Solr core endpoint is responsive.
-If the service returns a “SolrCore is loading” status, automatically retry the ping operation multiple times with a short delay until the core is fully up.

-2. **Stream-Fetch NDJSON**
+1. Wait for Solr to be ready (with retries if needed)
-  Download the latest NDJSON dump from the [remote URL](https://bartoc.org/data/dumps/latest.ndjson) as a streaming response.
-This allows line-by-line processing without loading the entire file into memory at once.
+2. Download the latest NDJSON dump from BARTOC

-3. **Line-by-Line Parsing & Transformation**
-  Read each line from the streamed data, skip any empty lines, parse it as JSON to obtain individual records, and convert each record into the Solr document format using the project’s transformation logic.

-4. **Batch Indexing**
-  Group the transformed documents into manageable batches and send each batch to the Solr update API, committing after each batch to populate the core efficiently.

-All of these operations are orchestrated by the `connectToSolr()` and `bootstrapIndexSolr()` functions, ensuring that the core is ready and data is indexed without manual intervention.
+3. Parse and transform records on the fly
+4. Batch and index them into Solr

+This is handled by `connectToSolr()` and `bootstrapIndexSolr()`—no manual steps required.

 #### Solr Schema
 Read the documentation [here](solr_schema.md).